Summary: if it’s for navigation, use a link; if it’s for an action, use a button. Then use CSS to make it look like the designs.

 Links

-Links are used to navigate the user to a new page or view or bit of a page: to move away from current context.
+Links go places.
+They navigate the user to a new page or view or bit of a page: they move away from the current context.
 They:

 - are focusable by default when they have an